Scripts

 All argument expressions are evaluated before the call.
 A call of the

-form f{fields} is syntactic sugar for f({fields}); that is, the
+is syntactic sugar for f({fields})

 argument list is a single new table.
-A call of the form f'string' (or
+A call of the form f'string'

-f"string" or f[[string]]) is syntactic sugar for f('string'); that
+) is syntactic sugar for f('string')

 is, the argument list is a single literal string.